FranckLab/FIDIC/README.md

 1. Make sure that the main files and the supplemental m files (from file exchange) are in the current (working) directory for MATLAB.
 2. Copy the desired test images from the `stress` or `translation` subdirectories to the `test_images` directory.
 3. Run the `exampleRunFile.m` file to get 2D displacement fields between the two images.
 Note that the displacement output is in the form of either a three pixel translation or a generic uniaxial tension test, depending on the test image set selected.

-* We recommend that the input image size in each dimension be three times the size of the subset size.
+* We recommend that the input image size in each dimension be at least three times the size of the subset size.
 The default subset size is 64x64, so we recommend that the minimum input image size should be 192x192.

 ### Running including example case
 1. Make sure that the main files and the supplemental m-files (from file exchange) are in the working directory on Matlab.